Jasonlobo21/tp/docs/DeveloperGuide.md

 4. Centralized Storage: LogList manages all persistence (single source of truth)

 ### 8. Alternatives considered: <br>
-1. Inheritance-Based Logs was considered but it causes deep class hierarchy for different log types.
+1. Inheritance-Based Logs was considered, but it causes deep class hierarchy for different log types.
 Which Makes file storage and retrieval harder.

 3. UI Feedback:
 - Confirms successful addition (e.g., "Added: Benchpress (3 sets of 50 kg for 10 reps) on 25 Dec 2023").